phzietsman/blockchain-monopoly/README.md

 ### Mining on a PRIVATE network ###

-In a private network setting however, a single CPU miner instance is more than enough for practical purposes as it can produce a stable stream of blocks at the correct intervals without needing heavy resources (consider running on a single thread, no need for multiple ones either).
+In a private network, a single CPU miner instance is more than enough for practical purposes as it can produce a stable stream of blocks at the correct intervals without needing heavy resources (consider running on a single thread, no need for multiple ones either).
 To start a Geth instance for mining, run it with all your usual flags, extended by:

+*This is buggy >>*

 ```sh
 $ ./geth <usual-flags> --mine --minerthreads=1 --etherbase=your_eth_account
 ```
 Which will start mining bocks and transactions on a single CPU thread, crediting all proceedings to the account specified by --etherbase.
 You can further tune the mining by changing the default gas limit blocks converge to (--targetgaslimit) and the price transactions are accepted at (--gasprice).

-**NOTE**
+>**Note**
-I had some issue to get the abouve to work, but the JavaScript console with Mist worked just fine.
+>I had some issue to get my miner to run via the commandline args, but the JavaScript console with Mist worked just fine.

 Open Mist and create a new account:
 ```sh